 Tara Violet Niami is an Iranian-British Australian American award-winning cinematographer and photographer.
+Tara received her BFA in Photography from Pratt Institute and her MFA in Cinematography from American Film Institute Conservatory.
+Her home base is in Los Angeles but she holds dual US and UK citizenship and is available to work worldwide.
+She is a member of Sporas, Array crew, and The Old Boys Club (headed by award-winning filmmaker Georgia Snow Nicholas).
 Additionally, Tara has worked as a teacher, film programmer and festival jury member.
-Tara’s home base is in Los Angeles but she holds dual US and UK citizenship and is available to work worldwide.
-She is a member of Sporas and Array crew.

 CINEMATOGRAPHY

 Her debut feature as cinematographer Eye Without A Face directed by Ramin Niami of Sideshow, Inc. was released in 2021 in Eastern Europe (HBO Central), in the US & Canada (Gravitas Ventures) and in the UK (Miracle Media).
+Her short film work as DP includes: Slashr directed by Amir Moini and produced by Driven Equation which has premiered around the world such as FilmQuest in Utah, Fariha which screened at the MENA Film Festival in Vancouver and NewFilmmakers LA, Queen of Swords which was in competition for Best Experimental Short at Stockholm City Film Festival and Ghazal which screened at Aziz Amour LA’s Yalda Event and CineFile Video.

 PHOTOGRAPHY

-While attending Pratt Institute, Tara worked as a fashion editorial photographer for Tavi Gevinson’s ROOKIE MAG.
+While attending Pratt Institute, Tara worked as a fashion photographer for Tavi Gevinson’s ROOKIE MAG.
 Her photographic work has been featured in multiple publications in the US and internationally including: Indiewire, Entertainment Weekly, Rotten Tomatoes, Vice Magazine, Le Monde, and Dazed & Confused Magazine.
+Tara’s solo photographic exhibit Self Reflections: 2008-2018 was held January 2018 at The Lodge Gallery, Los Angeles.
+Tara’s photography has been included in international group exhibits in cities including London and Berlin and published in print.

 FILM PROGRAMMING & JURYING